-- Providing support to tradeswomen in Australia including apprentices and women seeking to work in the trades.
+- Providing support and mentoring to tradeswomen in Australia including apprentices and women seeking to work in the trades.

-- Providing avenues for women to meet other tradeswomen, apprentices etc and share experiences.
+- Providing avenues for women to meet other tradeswomen, apprentices and others to share experiences.

 - Promoting women in the trades to the general public and industry.

 - Advocating for change to attitudes to women working in the trades.

 - Campaigning for changes which enable women to train and work in the trades.

 - Promoting diversity and acceptance for all people in the trades,